Inside the Mind of a Driver During Braking

 Every time you hit the brake pedal, your brain makes three micro decisions, so fast you don’t even realize it.

+Get them right, and you’re fast.
 Get them wrong, and you’re losing tenths without even knowing why.

 So let’s break them down.